We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 Businesses are complicated machines with many moving parts, but your employees and how they work together is at the foundation of it all.
 One of the best ways to improve your business is to invest in your team, and a team-building event in Atlanta is a fun, accessible way to strengthen your group’s collective creativity, communication skills, and overall productivity.

-Atlanta CityHUNT is a specialist in team-building exercises, creating engaging, bespoke scavenger hunts specifically aimed at the business community.
+Atlanta CityHUNT is a specialist in team-building exercises, creating engaging scavenger hunts specifically aimed at the business community.
 These romps around Atlanta will have your teams explore neighborhoods from Decatur to Midtown Atlanta, chasing down clues, solving riddles, and learning about the city and its history along the way.
-A CityHunt experience is a great way to get your team out of the office and working together to a common goal
+A CityHunt experience is a great way to get your team out of the office and working together towards a common goal

 Whirlyball Atlanta, located in Roswell, just north of Atlanta, invites your team to experience Whirlyball, an unlikely team sport that folds together elements from jai alai, basketball, and bumper cars.
 Your team will have a blast as they pass around a wiffle ball while riding around in small electric cars called whirlybugs, ultimately trying to score points against an opposing team while developing long lasting bonds and memories in the process.